What is Software Metering?

 Metering reveals actual usage patterns, enabling right-sizing:

-Users averaging 2 hours per month don't need Professional licenses
+Users averaging 2 hours per month don't need Professional licences

-Heavy users may need upgraded licenses for additional features
+Heavy users may need upgraded licences for additional features

 Inactive users can be moved to on-demand or pay-per-use models